 The nation's capital is the worst place for COVID-19 infections right now

-Washington, D.C., is experiencing a major pandemic surge — making it the highest-risk place for COVID infection in the nation.
+Washington, D.C., is experiencing a major pandemic surge — making it the highest-risk place for COVID-19 infection in the nation.

-D.C. experienced an average of 1,192 new cases per day for the week, and 169 cases per 100,000 people as of Monday, according to data from the Center for Systems Science and Engineering at Johns Hopkins University.
+D.C. experienced an average of 1,192 new cases per day over the past seven days, and 169 cases per 100,000 people as of Monday, according to data from the Center for Systems Science and Engineering at Johns Hopkins University.

-Despite relatively high vaccination rates, D.C. is experiencing a surge due to several factors, according to Dr. Neil J. Sehgal, an assistant professor of health policy and management at the University of Maryland School of Public Health.
+Despite relatively high vaccination rates, D.C. is experiencing a surge because of several factors, according to Dr. Neil J. Sehgal, an assistant professor of health policy and management at the University of Maryland School of Public Health.

-Demographically, the D.C. area skews younger than the rest of the country, with about 50% of residents of the District between the ages of 20 and 49.
-Maryland and Virginia, which are experiencing a similar surge, have about 4 in 10 residents in the same age category.
+Demographically, the D.C. area skews younger than the rest of the country; about 50% of residents of the District are between the ages of 20 and 49.

 "Before vaccines were available, we learned that transmission in the United States was largely driven by adults 20 to 49 years of age," Sehgal said.
 "People age 20-49 are simply more transmission-efficient."